webronen/PiiDrone_X-314_Quad/README.md

 ### Overview

 TrueMin RMSE Relay Autotune for roll, pitch, and yaw on a balanced test bench.
 Uses the Åström–Hägglund relay method with 2Hz relay excitation for system identification.
 Tracks absolute minimum RMSE for each stage.
 Stops tuning when RMSE increases by 20% after the minimum.
-Gain growth is limited only by the RMSE-based stopping rule; no hard-coded maximum.
+Gain growth is limited only by the RMSE-based stopping rule.

 ### Features